hugo-sullivan/active-scan/README.md

 Python was used with this project because it is meant for testing at small scales, so we used a language which cold be quickly added too with additional packet types.

 ## Setup Guide
-* Needs python 3.7-3.9
+Requires python 3.7-3.9
-* multiple packets need to be installed so a python package installer is helpful I recommend pip
+Multiple packets need to be installed so a python package installer is helpful I recommend pip.
-* The python packages required are
+The python packages required are
 - pysnmp
 - ssdpy
 - nmap3